IBM/operand-deployment-lifecycle-manager/docs/design/operand-deployment-lifecycle-manager.md

     *   **String Comparison:** If values cannot be interpreted as numbers, a lexicographical (alphabetical) string comparison is performed.
         - "abc" < "xyz" evaluates to true.
         - "apple" > "banana" evaluates to false.

+6. Use Cases

+    The templating system's conditional logic capabilities enable several powerful use cases that help manage complex deployment scenarios:

+    - **CRD Version Detection and Compatibility**

+      CRD Version Detection: Automatically adjust configuration fields based on the version of installed CRDs, enabling smooth upgrades and backward compatibility.

+    - **Version-Specific Config Handling**

+      Support multiple versions by detecting the operator devlopment and adjusting the CR configuration accordingly.

+    - **Complex Multi-Condition Logic**

+      Combine multiple conditions with logical operators to make sophisticated decisions about configuration settings, such as enabling or disabling features based on multiple criteria (e.g., matching operator versions, and CRD support, CRD upgrade/downgrade).

+  These examples demonstrate how conditional templating enables sophisticated, dynamic configuration that can adapt to cluster state, operator versions, and environment settings, making your deployments more resilient and reducing the need for manual configuration changes during upgrades or when deploying to different environments.

 ### How does Operator create the individual operator CR